KunihiroS/gishscript/README.md

 # gishscript

 Git command helper.
 A powerful and user-friendly Bash script that simplifies common Git operations, enhancing your workflow with intuitive commands and interactive prompts.

 ## Version

-1.2.5
+1.2.6

 ## Release Notes

-1.2.5
+### 1.2.6
-Automatic commit message generation by OpenAI.
+- Automatic commit message generation by OpenAI.
-Remaining issues: unexpected error occur (works fine though), detailed info is not updated.
+- Remaining issues: unexpected error "gish.sh: line 154: gish: command not found" occurs (works fine though).

-1.2.4
-This update introduces several improvements and new features to enhance the user experience when managing Git operations via the `gish` script.

-### New Features:
+## Features:

-* **Stash Management with `--s` Option:**
+### Stash Management with --s Option:
-   * You can use the `--s` option followed by a stash name to save the current working directory and index state to a stash and immediately reapply it.
+- You can use the --s option followed by a stash name to save the current working directory and index state to a stash and immediately reapply it.
 This simplifies the workflow for those who frequently use stashes.
-   * Example: `gish --s my_stash_name` saves the current state as `my_stash_name`, reapplies it, and displays the updated stash list.
+- Example: `gish --s my_stash_name` saves the current state as my_stash_name, reapplies it, and displays the updated stash list.
 No space acceptable.

-* **Rollback to Stash with `--l` Option:**
+### Rollback to Stash with --l Option:
-   * The `--l` option allows you to rollback to `stash@{0}`, discarding all changes made after that stash.
+- The --l option allows you to rollback to stash@{0}, discarding all changes made after that stash.
 This is useful for quickly reverting to a previous state.
-   * Example: `gish --l` prompts for confirmation and then reverts the working directory to `stash@{0}`.
+- Example: `gish --l` prompts for confirmation and then reverts the working directory to stash@{0}.

-* **Easy Pull from Remote with `--p` Option:**
+### Easy Pull from Remote with --p Option:
-   * The `--p` option provides a simplified way to pull the latest changes from a remote branch, discarding all local changes.
+- The --p option provides a simplified way to pull the latest changes from a remote branch, discarding all local changes.
-   * Example: `gish --p` fetches all branches, allows you to select one, and resets your local branch to the selected remote branch.
+- Example: `gish --p` fetches all branches, allows you to select one, and resets your local branch to the selected remote branch.

-* **User-Friendly Messaging:**
+### Automatic Commit Message Generation by OpenAI:
+- Gish now automatically generates commit messages using OpenAI's API.
+After generating a message, you are prompted to confirm if it's acceptable.
+You can edit the message if needed before committing.
+- The script requires an OpenAI API key and uses it to generate concise and relevant commit messages based on your git diff.

+### User-Friendly Messaging:
-   * Added clearer messages when using the `--s`, `--l`, and `--p` options.
+- Added clearer messages when using the --s, --l, and --p options.
 The script provides detailed prompts and warnings to guide the user through potentially destructive operations.

-* **Help Option (`--help`):**
+### Help Option (--help):
-   * The `--help` option displays a detailed usage guide for the `gish` script, making it easier for new users to understand and use the script effectively.
+- The --help option displays a detailed usage guide for the gish script, making it easier for new users to understand and use the script effectively.

+## Improvements:

-### Improvements:
+### Error Handling:

-* **Error Handling:**
-   * Improved error handling across the script.
+- Improved error handling across the script.
 Invalid options, missing arguments, and other errors now result in informative error messages, preventing unexpected script behavior.
-   * For example, `gish --s mini update` without quotes around the stash name will now correctly trigger an error.
+- For example, `gish --s mini update` without quotes around the stash name will now correctly trigger an error.

-* **Code Refinements:**
+### Code Refinements:
-   * General improvements in code readability and structure, ensuring smoother operation and easier future maintenance.
+- General improvements in code readability and structure, ensuring smoother operation and easier future maintenance.
-   * Corrected minor issues and improved the output format for better clarity.
+- Corrected minor issues and improved the output format for better clarity.

 ## Usage

 ### Overview
 Gish is a Bash script designed to streamline and safely execute Git operations.
 It allows you to interactively perform a series of Git tasks, including committing, branch switching, pushing, and managing stashes.

 ### Features

-* Manage uncommitted changes
+- Manage uncommitted changes
-* Create commits
+- Create commits
-* Select and switch branches
+- Select and switch branches
-* Create new branches
+- Create new branches
-* Push to remote repositories
+- Push to remote repositories
-* Save and apply Git stashes with a single command (`--s` option)
+- Save and apply Git stashes with a single command (--s option)
-* Rollback to a specific stash with one command "abbr. load" (`--l` option)
+- Rollback to a specific stash with one command "abbr. load" (--l option)
-* Easy pull from remote, discarding local changes (`--p` option)
+- Easy pull from remote, discarding local changes (--p option)
-* Access a help guide with usage instructions (`--help` option)
+- Access a help guide with usage instructions (--help option)
+- Automatically generate commit messages using OpenAI

 ### Usage

-1. Save the script as "gish.sh" in the following location: `~/.local/bin/gish.sh` (Note: `~` represents your home directory).
+1. Save the script as "gish.sh" in the following location: `~/.local/bin/gish.sh` (Note: ~ represents your home directory).
 Grant execute permissions to the script:

    ```bash
    chmod +x ~/.local/bin/gish.sh